syncfusion-content/maui-docs/MAUI/Segmented-Control/customization.md

 ---

 # Appearance Customization of .NET MAUI Segmented Control (SfSegmentedControl)
-The .NET MAUI Segmented control allows you to customize the background, text color, selection style, and much more.
+The .NET MAUI Segmented control allows you to customize the background, text color, selection style, and more.

 ## Customize the Border Color
-You can use `Stroke` property of `SfSegmentedControl`, to customize the border color of the segmented control.
+You can use the `Stroke` property of `SfSegmentedControl` to customize the border color of the segmented control.

 {% tabs %}
 {% highlight XAML %}